All Episodes

 Let's just move Hillary Clinton over to the side right now.

-If he was advised in presidential daily briefing, which I believe he was, based on the information that I have, it was up to the president and only the president to end that agreement, to know what was going on and to say this is a national security issue, and we can no longer fulfill this agreement.
+If he was advised in presidential daily briefings, which I believe he was, based on the information that I have, it was up to the president and only the president to end that agreement, to know what was going on, and to say this is a national security issue and we can no longer fulfill this agreement.

 We need to end it.

-And when he had gone to his FBI handlers and said, Look, what what's going on here?
+And when he had gone to his FBI handlers and said, look, what's going on here?

 They said to him, ask your politics, ask your politics.

-This was when uh Barack Obama thought he could charm anybody uh into coming over, you know, and and and loving him and doing whatever he wanted.
+This was when Barack Obama thought he could charm anybody into coming over, you know, and loving him and doing whatever he wanted.

-So reset Russia, why would they then uh go in and and stop Russia from getting 20% of our uranium?
+Why would they then go in and stop Russia from getting 20% of our uranium?

-This was this was like giving oh billions of dollars to Iran, but of course we never did that either, right?
+This was like giving billions of dollars to Iran, but of course we never did that either, right?

-Go back in time of what was going on in the Barack.
+Go back in time of what was going on.

 Victoria, if I'm a Russian, you know what I'm thinking?